-Let’s be honest.
 Travel with glasses and contacts is a hassle.
 They are fragile.
 You have to clean them regularly.
 If you lose them or damage them, finding replacements can be a challenge.
-Unfortunately, it’s something that most of us travelers just have to deal with.
+Unfortunately, it’s something that many of us travelers just have to deal with.
 After all, we need to see what we actually traveled all this way to see.
 This article outlines a few tips and tricks to make travel with glasses and contacts a bit easier and less stressful.

-Know your Glasses and Contacts Prescription Before You Leave Home
+Bring a Copy of your Glasses and Contacts Prescription

 Carry a copy of your glasses and contacts prescription in a folder along with your other travel documents.
-I recommend you also scan the prescription and store it in the cloud or email it to yourself so you can print it out wherever you are in the world.
+I recommend you also take a photo of the prescription and store it in the cloud or email it to yourself so you can print it out wherever you are in the world.
 Save it to your phone as well so you can easily access it if you don’t have an internet connection.

 If worst comes to worst and you need to buy a new pair while you’re away, having the prescription handy makes the process much smoother.
 The last thing you want to do is to have to go to a non-English speaking eye doctor and try to get a new prescription without knowing the local alphabet.
 Having your prescription saves you money as well.

 Make Sure your Prescription is Up to Date Before Leaving on your Trip